 Our sizes include:

 Label design tips

 To achieve best results when you design your own custom fabric labels, keep your label design clean and bold.
 Do not use font sizes under 10pt and do not use lightweight or fine fonts.
 Always keep in mind the label size you are producing, for example, small labels only really have room for a logo.
 For care labels with lots of instruction text, choose a larger label.
 Make sure that everything fits and is legible.
 All of this can be done in our design page with the greatest of ease and our customer service team is always on hand to help.
 For great custom clothing brand labels layout, here are some useful tips.

-All labels have a thin black or grey line so we can trim your labels to size.
+All satin woven labels have a thin black or gray line so we can trim your labels to size.
 This will be sewn into your product so should not be visible in end use.
 A 10mm seam allowance each cut edge on top of stated fabric label size

 Our fabric labels have a permanent wash fast print.
 The material is strong, yet soft, and will easily last the life of your garment or accessory.
 To ensure your label stays in tip-top condition we recommend ironing at 86°C maximum.
 Cool washing, 104°F maximum.
 Tumble drying on low heat.
 Exceeding these settings can result in color bleed.